Military victories against the odds: Battle of Brownstown

-In the war of 1812, 24 Native Americans attacked 200 US troops.
+In the War of 1812, 25 Native Americans, led by Tecumseh, attacked 200 US troops.
 The US troops approached a forest and were fired at from the Indians hidden in it, at which point some of the US infantry fled.
 The leader of the US troops, Major Thomas Van Horne then ordered a withdrawal, at which point the whole US unit broke and fled in disorder.
 The Indians achieved the military victory against the odds, even though they were outnumbered 8 to 1.
 The Americans lost 17 people, while the Native Americans lost just 1.

+Battle of Blood River

+The Battle of Blood River of 16 December 1838 was a victory of 464 Voortrekkers led by Andries Pretorius over a Zulu force of 25,000 to 30,000, fought on the bank of the Ncome River, in what is today KwaZulu-Natal, South Africa.
+The Zulu had perhaps 3,000 casualties, while only three Voortrekker commando members were lightly wounded.

 Battle of Gate Pa

-The Battle of Gate Pā, on 29 April 1864, saw a larger better-armed group of British regulars attacking Māori warriors in New Zealand.
-The British commander, with 1700 men, attacked a group of 200 Māori.
-The Māori, through subterfuge and successful ambush techniques, beat the British, resulting in 31 British being killed and 80 wounded.
-The Māori left the area after 25 of them had died in the engagement.
+The Battle of Gate Pā, on 29 April 1864, saw a British force of 1,700 men under Duncan Cameron attacking 200 defending Māori warriors in New Zealand.
+The Māori, through subterfuge and successful ambush techniques, repulsed an attack by Cameron's troops, who suffered 31 killed and 80 wounded.
+The Māori were withdrew from the area suffering between 25 and 30 casualties.